blocto/fcl-swift/README.md

 FCL is agnostic to the communication channel and be configured to create both custodial and non-custodial wallets.
 This enables users to interact with wallet providers both native app install or not.

+Native app should be considered first to provide better user experience if installed, otherwise fallback to back channel communication.

 The communication channels involve responding to a set of pre-defined FCL messages to deliver the requested information to the dapp.
 Implementing a FCL compatible wallet on Flow is as simple as filling in the responses with the appropriate data when FCL requests them.